Vodacom Group on Monday declared a full-year dividend of R4.30/share after reporting a solid performance from South Africa, its biggest market.

 The price war between fibre network operators is intensifying, with MetroFibre Networx the latest to offer significantly improved value to home broadband users.

-CIVH, the Remgro-controlled parent of fibre players Dark Fibre Africa and Vumatel, remains interested in participating in government’s planned wholesale open-access network, according to its CEO.
+CIVH, the Remgro-controlled parent company of Dark Fibre Africa and Vumatel, has reported a sharp reduction in losses in its most recent reporting period.

 Vumatel has acquired a 45% non-controlling stake in fixed-wireless and fibre Internet service provider Herotel.